zbjob/AthenaCEP/README.md

 =====================================================================================

 real-world data sets: NYC bike-sharing.
-Links of the data sets: https://www.citibikenyc.com/system-data
+The link of the data sets: https://www.citibikenyc.com/system-data

 A. Transform the time stamp/ data cleaning run CleanData.py for 201810-citibike-tripdata.csv data set and get the cleaned data.